<

 Arthur Lidov 1917(Chicago)-1990(NY)

-Arthur Lidov was “the” favorite artist of our stable of artist/friends - more as a mentor and friend.
+Arthur Lidov was “the” favorite artist of our stable of artist/friends - Arthur was my wife's mentor.

-Arthur was a true Renaissance man.
-He holds the patent for the insertable spoke-less bicycle wheel which was impervious to flats.
+Arthur Lidov was a true Renaissance man.
+He holds the patent for the insertable spoke-less bicycle wheel which was impervious to flats!
 He developed a new technique for bas relief and developed and extended Namias methods of photo-sculpture.
 To say it mildly, Arthur was a genius.

-He was going to teach Roberta (my wife) a lost art of egg tempera.
+He was going to teach Roberta (my wife) the lost art of egg tempera.
 When we heard the news of his sudden passing (heart), we were deeply saddened.
-I loved his work and over the years have purchased a few from Arthur.
+I love his work and over the years have purchased quite a few from Arthur.
 He had a special glow regarding my affinity with certain pieces.
 I was a photographer whose business was not doing well, and was forced to sell some of my treasured works by my artist friends.
-One such work was the famed cover art of the first edition of Ray Bradbury’s The Martian Chronicles.
+One such work was the famed cover art by Arthur Lidov of the first edition of Ray Bradbury’s The Martian Chronicles.

 Most people do not realize the significance of the mark he has made.
 He has influenced numerous artists and his work is fascinating as you will see.
 Education: University of Chicago BA in 1936 and a Graduate Fellow in Art History.